Clozapine is prescribed for mental health problems which affect the way you think, feel or behave.

 Further reading & references

-- Manufacturer's PIL, Clozaril® 25mg and 100mg tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated August 2013.
+- Manufacturer's PIL, Clozaril® 25 mg and 100 mg tablets; Mylan Products Ltd, The electronic Medicines Compendium.
+Dated September 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.